-[An aside for the cluster administrator: The cluster administrator can manage the Slurm queues for the region via the jobqueue submode (cmsh-wlm-jobqueue, section 7.7.2 of the Administrator Manual).
+[An aside for the cluster administrator: The cluster administrator can manage the Slurm queues for the region via the jobqueue submode (cmsh→wlm→jobqueue, section 7.7.2 of the Administrator Manual).
 A Slurm queue for cloud storage can also be created as an option when the cluster administrator runs cm-cloud-storage-setup when setting up a region.]

 Permission restrictions: ANF is expensive to use, so a cluster administrator typically restricts its use.
-Some permissions may therefore be needed before a user can use ANF.
+A user may therefore need to get permission to use it from the cluster administrator.